WILDFLOWER HOME PAGE SEARCH BY PLANT NAME PINK/RED/ORANGE FLOWERS CONTACT US

 Sclerocactus

-parviflorus subspecies intermedius Cactaceae (Cactus Family) Semi-desert.
+parviflorus (Small-flower Fishhook Cactus) Cactaceae (Cactus Family) Semi-desert.
 Woodlands, openings.
 Spring.
+In the Four Corners region, Sclerocactus parviflorus is common and always a treat to find.
+The flower color is an entrancingly delicate and soft lavender pink.
 Sclerocactus parviflorus is up to a foot and a half tall (but typically four to seven inches tall), round (up to six inches in diameter, but typically three or four inches), ribbed, and its spines radiate in a beautiful starburst.
 In the photograph at left, the red spines below the flower buds are soft, new spring growth.
 Older spines are quite stiff and sharp and the longest spines usually are hooked.
 Young plants are half buried in the soil.
 Plants are usually solitary, not in the large groupings common for Opuntia.
 According to the Flora of North America, flowers range from soft pink to satin violet-pink to white or rarely yellow.
 I have only seen the satin violet-pink flowers in Colorado and Utah.
 The species was named by Elzada Clover and Mary Jotter in 1941 from their collection in the Glenn Canyon area in 1940.
 The plant is found through northern Arizona, northwestern New Mexico, far southwestern Colorado, and central and southern Utah.
-"Parviflorus" is Latin for "small-flowered",
+"Parviflorus" is Latin for "small-flowered", not a very appropriate name for this large-flowered plant.
+"Sclero" is Greek for "hard, cruel, or obstinate", referring to the hooked spines.
+Based on Weber's 3rd edition of Colorado Flora, this

-plant formerly appeared on this web site under the name Sclerocactus
+plant formerly appeared on this website under the name Sclerocactus

-whipplei but an email to me by Cactus expert Dorde Woodruff alerted
+whipplei, but an email to me by Cactus expert Dorde Woodruff alerted

 me to the fact that S. whipplei occurs only in northeast Arizona